 Ice Cream at Creole Creamery

-Shake Therapy, Uptown on South Carrollton Avenue, offers decadent milkshake flavors with innovative toppings (yes, they top milkshakes with donuts).
+Sundae Best in the Marigny is a great place for scoops, sundaes, shakes, and lots of treats and local items (don’t miss out on their honey & Zapp’s potato chip ice cream).
+Gail’s Fine Ice Cream in Lakeview is your spot for both classic and fun flavors, as well as frozen drinks and iced coffee.
 Ice Cream 504 is all about delicious traditions, fresh ingredients, and small batches of homemade ice cream.
-Stop in during any afternoon stroll Uptown to enjoy seasonal scoops like King Cake, sweet potato pie and even pineapple + cilantro.
+Stop in during any afternoon stroll on Freret Street to enjoy seasonal scoops like King Cake, sweet potato pie and even pineapple + cilantro.

 Affogato at Drip Affogato Bar